-The steps to take so you can meet your financial obligations if you’re out of work
+The steps to take so you can meet your financial obligations if you’re unexpectedly out of work.

-If you’ve just lost your job, it can be overwhelming to think of the financial commitments ahead.
-But there is support available to you in these circumstances.
+Paying bills when you’ve just lost your job can be overwhelming to even think about, let alone achieve.
+But luckily, there is support available to you in these circumstances.

-Banks and credit providers will work with you so you can pay your bills and manage costs in-between jobs.
+Banks and credit providers will work with you so you can pay your meet your financial commitments and manage costs in-between jobs.
 Here, we have also outlined steps you can take to ensure you have enough money to pay your bills if you have lost your job.

 Steps for paying bills when you have lost your job